raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 A shorter idle timeout with a longer keepalive interval signals to the client that it should not speculatively keep idle sessions open for very long for no reason, but when it does have an active reason to keep a session open, it doesn't need to be sending an agressive level of keepalive traffic.
+Only when the client has a very long-lived low-traffic operation outstanding like a Push Notification subscription, does the keepalive interval timer come into play, to ensure that a sufficient residual amount of traffic is generated to maintain NAT and firewall state.

 A longer idle timeout with a shorter keepalive interval signals to the client that it may speculatively keep idle sessions open for a long time, but it